matthewj29-hills/Complaint-Management-Agent/README.md

 - **Styling**: Tailwind CSS
 - **Development Tools**: npm, Git

+## Prerequisites

+Before you begin, ensure you have the following installed:
+- Node.js (v18 or higher)
+- npm (comes with Node.js)
+- Git
+- A Supabase account (free tier is sufficient)

 ## Project Overview

 This Complaint Management System provides a seamless experience for both customers and administrators.
 Customers can easily submit complaints through an intuitive form, while administrators have a dedicated dashboard to manage and track these complaints.
 The system features real-time updates, responsive design, and a clean, modern interface.